eclipse-zenoh/zenoh-c/docs/concepts.rst

 (currently, Rust-based zenoh-c and pure C zenoh-pico).

 The `zc_` prefix identifies API specific to zenoh-c, while zenoh-pico uses the `zp_` prefix for the same purpose.
-E.g. zenoh-c and zenoh-pico have different approaches to configuration and therefore each have it's own set of `zc_config_...` and `zp_config_...` functions.
+E.g. zenoh-c and zenoh-pico have different approaches to configuration and therefore each have their own set of `zc_config_...` and `zp_config_...` functions.

 The `ze_` prefix is used for the API that is not part of the core zenoh API.
-There is no guarantee that these functions and types are available everywhere.
-However, when they are provided, they should have the same prototype and behavior across all implementations.
+There is no guarantee that these functions and types are available for both implementations.
+However, when they are provided for both, they should have the same prototype and behavior.
 Typically, these are functions and types provided by the `zenoh-ext` Rust library for zenoh-c and are not available in zenoh-pico.
 However, the data serialization API is implemented in zenoh-pico with the same `ze_` prefix.